What are some key planning strategies at year-end 2021 for restricted stock, RSUs, and stock options?

 10. You want to donate stock or cash.
 The increase in the standard deduction under the TCJA can make donations this year worth more when you're trying to itemize deductions.
 The end of the year is also a time when many people consider making gifts and donations of company stock, which can be made directly or through a foundation or donor-advised fund, as explained in FAQs on this topic.
 For company stock you own, once you understand the tax rules this is often a better approach than first selling the appreciated stock and then donating the cash.

 Be sure the stock transfer is completed by December 31 to make it count for the current tax year.
 For electronic transfers from your brokerage account, the donation is recorded on the day it is received by the charity/foundation (not when you approve the transfer).
 With increased year-end activity at brokerage firms, plan year-end stock gifts early and have ongoing communications with your broker to ensure the transfer takes place.

 However, this capital gains rate of 0% on low incomes is usually not available to help students.
-If you plan to gift stock to your children for their educational expenses, be aware that the kiddie tax now taxes children's gains at the rate for trusts and estates until the children turn 19, and will apply up to age 24 for full-time students who are funding less than half of their own support.
+If you plan to gift stock to a child for educational expenses, be aware that under the kiddie tax the child's gains are taxed at the parents' marginal tax rate until the child turns 19, and will apply up to age 24 for a full-time student who is funding less than half of their own support.
 (For more in general about using stock grants to fund higher-education expenses, see Life Events: College Funding.)

 For more on year-end moves with stock options, restricted stock, RSUs, and ESPPs, see the articles elsewhere in this section of the website.